Kobo eReader

 The Kobo eReader is an e-reader produced by Toronto-based Kobo Inc (a subsidiary of Rakuten).
-The company's name is an anagram of "book".
-The original version was released in May 2010 and was marketed as a minimalist alternative to the more expensive e-book readers available at the time.
+Kobo Inc. originated in December 2009 through a Indigo Books and Music spinoff of their short-lived e-book marketplace, Shortcovers.
+The original e-reader model was released in May 2010 and was marketed as a minimalist alternative to the more expensive e-book readers available at the time.
 Like most e-readers, the Kobo uses an electronic ink screen.
-The Arc tablet series, released between 2011 and 2013, was based on LCD technology instead.
+"Kobo" is an anagram of "book".